brunomsantiago/py_opcda_datalogger/README.md

 It is also missing docstrings and unit tests.

-I intend to work on these soon and maybe refactor some portions of the conde.
+I intend to work on these soon and maybe refactor some portions of the code and improve the graphical interface style.

-#### 5.2) Would like
+#### 5.2) Maybe one day

 I also would like to improve two things about this software, but don't know how to do.
+- Make it portable with Nuikta

-1. Use timestamps with milliseconds precision (other OPC DA clients have this feature).
+- Use timestamps with milliseconds precision (other OPC DA clients have this feature).
-2. Use the dll without registering thus not needing administrative permission.
+- Use the dll without registering thus not needing administrative permission.

+Contibutions are very welcome.